martham93/python-setup/_posts/courses/earth-analytics-python/01-science-toolbox/set-up-your-python-earth-analytics-envrionment/2018-02-05-setup-02-how-to-access-and-use-shell-to-setup-a-working-directory.md

 layout: single
 title: 'How to Access and use shell to set up a Working Directory'
 excerpt: 'This tutorial walks you through how access the shell through terminal, use basic commands in the terminal for file organization, and set up a working directory for the course.'
-authors: ['Leah Wasser', 'Martha Morrissey',  'Data Carpentry']
+authors: ['Martha Morrissey','Leah Wasser', 'Data Carpentry']
-modified: 2018-02-15
+modified: 2018-02-21
 category: [courses]
 class-lesson: ['setup-python-jupyter']
 permalink: /courses/earth-analytics-python/get-started-with-python-jupyter/introduction-to-bash-shell/
 nav-title: 'Bash'
 week: 1
 sidebar: